dfinity/awesome-internet-computer/.github/CONTRIBUTING.md

 - If you are reporting a bug, provide as much information about the problem as possible, including the name of the example app and SDK version.

-- If you want to contribute directly to this repository, typical fixes might include any of the following:
+- If you want to contribute directly to this repository, typical fixes and updates might include any of the following:

     - Bugs and errors when compiling the example apps
     - Bugs and errors associated with front-end assets
     - Code improvements
     - Feature requests
+    - Adding your own project to the list

     Note that any contribution to this repository must be submitted in the form of a **pull request**.